X1Plus/X1Plus/README.md

-*Welcome to X1Plus!*  If you're a user, you probably want to [go straight to the wiki](https://github.com/X1Plus/X1Plus/wiki), which tells you everything you need to know about installing and using X1Plus on your printer.
+*Welcome to X1Plus!*  If you're a user, you probably want to [go straight to the wiki](https://github.com/X1Plus/X1Plus/wiki), which tells you everything you need to know about installing and using X1Plus on your prin ter.

 The rest of this file has boring stuff for really big nerds who want to develop X1Plus.